Reimagining Moonee Ponds Creek

 • constructing a pond and terracing near Oak Park Reserve.

-The re-naturalisation works will result in:
+The re-naturalisation works have resulted in:

 • a more appealing creek-side environment where people can interact with nature in a cooler, healthier environment